-The bill appears predicated on at least two weird assumptions: The first is that stumbling throughout publicly on hand statistics is the problem instead of sloppy cybersecurity, and the second being that outlawing it’ll surely accomplish something.
-(Similar provisions in the federal law are already the topic of heated criticism and accusations of prosecutorial overreach.)
-Worse, further to potentially making the proactive snooping that’s the core of an awful lot of security studies illegal, that exemption for “cybersecurity energetic protection measures” is a stand your ground law for hacking.
+The bill appears predicated on at least two weird assumptions: The first is that stumbling through publicly on-hand statistics is the problem instead of sloppy cybersecurity, and the second is that outlawing it’ll surely accomplish something.
+(Similar provisions in federal law are already the topic of heated criticism and accusations of prosecutorial overreach.)
+Worse, further to potentially making the proactive snooping that’s the core of many security studies illegal, that exemption for “cybersecurity energetic protection measures” is a stand-your-ground law for hacking.
 Under that provision, hacking anybody you declare cut you first is a prison, probably inflicting a race to the lowest.
 According to Wired, safety researchers are involved that SB315’s passage could have a chilling impact entirely the other of its supposed dreams:

 “I don’t assume this regulation honestly solves a problem,” says Jake Williams, founding the father of the Georgia-based safety company Rendition Infosec.
-“Information installed in a publicly reachable place can and can be downloaded by accidental parties.
-Making that illegal brings into question such a lot of different problems, like ‘legal’ use?
+“Accidental parties can download information installed in a publicly reachable place.
+Making that illegal brings into question many different problems, like ‘legal’ use.
 Is violating terms of service unlawful?”

-“Georgia codifying this concept in its criminal code is potentially a grave step that has a few acknowledged and many unknown ramifications,” representatives of Google and Microsoft wrote in a joint letter to Governor Deal in April urging him to veto the rules.
-“Network operators need to certainly have the right and permission to shield themselves from attack.
+“Georgia codifying this concept in its criminal code is potentially a grave step that has a few acknowledged and many unknown ramifications,” representatives of Google and Microsoft wrote in a joint letter to Governor Deal urging him to veto the rules in April.
+“Network operators must certainly have the right and permission to shield themselves from attack.
 However… Provisions including this will without difficulty result in abuse and are deployed for anti-competitive, now not protective functions.”